College Expenses: How Much Money Do You Really Need?

 School and activity fees depend on the institution and the interests of each student.
 Time magazine found that only 38% of the total cost to attend college is chalked up for tuition where in-state students are concerned.
 Students may have to pay recreation center memberships, medical costs not covered on campus, course laboratory fees, and fraternity/sorority memberships.
 Charges can be levied as student union fees, building fees, performing arts fees, and more.
 Students worried about costs may be able to opt out of some fees but lose the benefits of them.

 Many colleges have estimates on how much their students typically spend on the above-listed items.
 While these are only averages, they can give you a good range of how much you can expect to spend.

 There are other things you’ll want to prepare for as well.
 Eating out, buying clothes, going to concerts – all those typical college memories cost money, especially if you expect to be active socially.
 If you have to pay for a cell phone bill, car insurance, etc. – those items should also be factored into your decision.
 Leave some room for emergencies as well.
-Wells Fargo also recommends that students set aside at least $2,000 a year for contingencies.
 That could include flying home for a funeral, going to the doctor off campus, or any other unexpected expense you can think of.
 Try coming up with cash to cover these emergencies if you aren’t getting your loan check directly.

 How to Budget Your Loan